Baa Atoll Maldives Travel Guide

 On larger local islands such as Eydhafushi and Dharavandhoo, a limited number of taxis exist.
 Fares are usually fixed and inexpensive ($1.50-$2 USD).

 You can flag down them on the street or find them near main jetties and common spaces.
-Check the expense of the ride before starting.
+Check the cost of the ride before starting.

-Major international ride-sharing apps like Uber or Lyft do not operate in the Maldives islands.
+Major international ride-ride-sharing apps such As uber or Lyft do not operate in the Maldives islands.

 Taxis are not applicable.
 Guests move around via resort buggies, bicycles, or walking.
 Resorts arrange any required transfers.